 Perhaps they have already invited Christ to be part of their life.
 If so encourage them in the adventure.
 If not you can ask what it is that is holding them back and see if you can help with that and/or pray with them about it.

-As well as using trypraying with a church congregation or as a church project, there are other uses.
 The trypraying booklet has been used in a wide variety of situations.
 Here are a few examples:

 A manager of one of the clubs there asked him if he wanted to come in to pray with clubbers – now there is such competition in clubs in Dundee the other managers have asked him to do the same in their clubs as it was really popular, he now even has his own quiet room.
 He is using the trypraying booklet with them and its going down a storm – he’s run out of booklets.
-He wanted to know how to get more so I directed him to the there is hope site.
+He wanted to know how to get more so I directed him to the There Is Hope site.

 An Army chaplain was introduced to the trypraying booklet and was extremely enthusiastic about it saying this is what they need.
 He arranged for 500 copies to go out with the battalion that was leaving for a tour of duty.

 I am involved with a small group of ladies from the estate in which I live.
 They all suffer from depression and other problems.
 I really wanted to reach out to them with the gospel of Jesus, but could never find the right words or courage.
 The trypraying booklet has been such a help.
 I have found it so easy to give them out to each of the ladies and explain the gospel.
 I have even had the privilege of praying with some of them, and rejoicing with them when they have had prayers answered.
 So far I have given out over 20 books and am encouraging all my Christian friends to get them as well.
-This is one of the best evangelistic tools i have come across so thank you again so much.
+This is one of the best evangelistic tools I have come across so thank you again so much.
 E; Pontypridd

 I was having a chat in Starbucks with my friend about the best way to share your faith.
 To demonstrate, I turned to the girl at the next table and gave her a trypraying booklet.
 My friend said the guy at the next table would feel left out.
 So he got one too.
 The guy said, “This is amazing.
 I was trying not to listen to your conversation but a friend and I were talking about this just last week saying we need to rekindle our search.”
 I sat and talked with him for some time with amazing openness.
 He’ll give the booklet a go and perhaps meet up soon.
 David, Edinburgh.